MolSSI-Education/python-package-best-practices/_episodes/02-github.md

 ## Making Commits

 Now that we have Git configured, let's try using Git do something that is actually helpful.
-In this section, we are going to  edit files in the python package that we created earlier, and use `git` to track those changes.
+In this section, we are going to  edit files in the Python package that we created earlier, and use `git` to track those changes.

 First, use a terminal to `cd` into the top directory of the local repository.